 During the Board Town Hall a number of questions were asked.
 These have been bundled by topic and organized below.
 If you have additional questions, please reach out to firstname.lastname@example.org, and the Committee will do its best to respond as quickly as possible.

 Application Process and Confidence Level

-Q) How many schools have applied to Gilpin?
+Q) How many schools applied to Gilpin?

 Q) Will DLS-Middle School share the campus with another school?

 A) We do not anticipate another school co-locating with DLS Middle School in the foreseeable future.
 Child Find, a DPS program that provides developmental, hearing, speech and other screenings, is already housed at Gilpin and will remain.
 Child Find only uses two classrooms and is located in a more remote part of the building.

 Q) Will DLS add more classes per grade when it moves into Gilpin?

 A) There are no immediate plans to add more classes per grade, other than to accommodate the growing middle school.

 Q) Will DLS continue to bus to Whiteman and add bussing to Gilpin?

 A) Absolutely.
 We can’t predict what exactly a bus schedule or route would be, but, transportation is one of DLS’ strongest programs.
 As a charter school that pulls students from across Denver and the suburbs we work very hard to make the school accessible.
 We currently move 346 students across seven bus routes everyday, and we expect to see an increase in riders next year.
 The school subsidizes $100,000 to keep bus fees low.
 We see transportation as a staple in our academic and operational success.